GoogleChromeLabs/psi/README.md

 [Google API Key](https://code.google.com/apis/console/)

-####nokey
-Type: `String`

-Specify to use the free tier on PageSpeed Insights.
-Good for getting a feel for how well it works for you.
+Unless Specified defaults to use the free tier on PageSpeed Insights.
+Good for getting a feel for how well this tool works for you.

 ####url
 Type: `String`